My story with Alec Wilder

 (1968), based on compositions by schoolchildren, a moving piece in

+its simplicity.
 This work is perhaps one of his most touching ideas.

 Alec Wilder